Charlotte Rulkens: Curatorial work

-During her time at the Mauritshuis she played a key role in the renewal of the Prince William V Gallery, and has since, been actively involved in initiatives to engage young professionals in museum governance and decision-making processes in the Netherlands.
+At the Mauritshuis, Rulkens contributed to exhibitions including Slow Food: Still Lifes of the Golden Age, and National Trust: Dutch Masters from British Country Houses, and curated Rembrandt and the Mauritshuis, organized for the Rembrandt Year in 2019.
+Her work at the museum included research on Rembrandt, the history of the Mauritshuis collection, and the changing reception of Rembrandt within the institution.
+During her time at the Mauritshuis she also played a key role in the renewal of the Prince William V Gallery, and has been involved in initiatives to engage young professionals in museum governance and decision-making processes in the Netherlands.